r0wdiggity/personneltracker/README.md

 * Staff
   * View/modify the profiles of the group they belong to
   * Approve user requests for editing profile data.
+  * Cannot edit or approvte their own requests, must receive approval from a greater entity.
   * Assign/revoke roles to users of a lesser or equal group
   * Cannot assign groups
 * Admin - ultimate arbiter of roles and permissions.
 Cannot view/modify data.
 Can make other admins.